Sunday, July 28th – 2:30-4:00 pm

 Author Kenneth E. Hartman on LWOP, the Other Death Penalty

 Kenneth E. Hartman’s sentence to life without parole was recently commuted by Governor Jerry Brown after he had spent 35 years in prison.
-He is now an activist for prison and sentencing reform, as well as a writer.
+He continues as an activist for prison and sentencing reform, as well as a writer.
 This afternoon, Mr. Hartman will read from his book, Mother California: A Story of Redemption Behind Bars, the fierce and affecting memoir of a convicted murderer, whose growing self-awareness enables him to understand his crime and achieve redemption.

 In 1980, Kenneth E. Hartman murdered a homeless man in a Los Angeles area park after a drug-fueled binge.
 Sentenced to life without the possibility of parole by the state of California, Hartman was soon considered a potent force by the system’s most brutal convicts.
 To the hellish chaos of a maximum-securit